mikzuit/fair-job-offer/README.md

 # The Fair job offer repository :+1:

 This project intend to be an aid for developers, Software Engineers, DevOps :computer: mainly but since job offers work the same way this could be applied to any other careers.
+This is information gather from coworkers, aquaintances and personal experience all my career on Big Corp, Big consulting companies and Little consulting.
 As basic reasons to this project creation you should know:

 [I. Why this project was created](#i-why-this-project-was-created)